 Stomach cancer occurs when abnormal cells grow out of control in one of the three layers of the stomach.
 Several types of cancer can occur in the stomach.
 Cancer usually starts in the inner layer (where food touches the stomach) and moves into the outer layers.
 It can spread to nearby organs or to distant areas of the body.

 Treatment depends on how far the cancer has spread and on your overall health.
 Surgery to take out part or all of the stomach is the most common treatment.
 You also may take medicines (chemotherapy) or get radiation treatments to kill the cancer cells.
-Sometimes people get treatment with medicines that help the body's natural defences, or immune system, fight the cancer.

 Treatment with chemotherapy or radiation can make you very tired and nauseated.
 You may vomit or have diarrhea.
 It also can make your immune system weaker.
 This can raise your risk of infection.